CheViana/browserify-shim-jquery-plugin/Readme.md

-# Example of how to use browserify-shim for jquery plugins
+# Example of how browserify-shim doesn't work with jQuery plugin if version > 3.2 is used

 ## Run example